wuaipinglab/covSampler/README.md

     (4) Sequences in each month within divergent pathways were divided by haplotype.

 - Then, each continent, divergent pathway, month and viral haplotype in the original data set was assigned an expected number of subsamples.
-Representative subsampling and comprehensive subsampling were performed using different strategies to assign the number of subsamples
+Representative subsampling and comprehensive subsampling were performed using different strategies to assign the number of subsamples.

 ## Usage
 1. Run `covSampler/covSampler.py` to prepare the data for subsampling.